-Leibniz, Descartes, Hobbes, Spinoza
+Leibniz and Descartes, Hobbes, and Spinoza

-- All four philosophers provide responses to Descartes, who attempted to accommodate the new science and the orthodox, theological world view. - Hobbes and Spinoza were eager to dismiss the religious orthodoxy. - Leibniz rejects: - Hobbes's materialism - atheism (or at least naturalism) of both Hobbes and Spinoza - ► the view, found in both Hobbes and Spinoza, that everything is necessary
+- Hobbes, Spinoza, and Leibniz provide responses to Descartes, who attempted to accommodate the new science and the orthodox, theological world view. - Hobbes and Spinoza were eager to dismiss the religious orthodoxy. - Leibniz rejects: - Hobbes's materialism - atheism (or at least naturalism) of both Hobbes and Spinoza - the view, found in both Hobbes and Spinoza, that everything is necessary